OveKre/BMA-Motors/docs/PROJECT_DOCUMENTATION.md

 ### Acceptance Criteria

-#### AC1: Calendar Display
-- Given customer is on the booking page
+Given customer is on the booking page
-- When the page loads
+When the page loads
-- Then customer sees a calendar with current month
-- And dates are color-coded (green=available, yellow=partially booked, red=fully booked)
+Then customer sees a calendar with current month and dates are color-coded (green=available, yellow=partially booked, red=fully booked)
-- And customer can navigate between months
+And customer can navigate between months

-#### AC2: Date Selection
-- Given customer views the calendar
-- When customer clicks on an available date
-- Then the date is selected and highlighted
-- And available time slots for that date are displayed below
-- And fully booked dates are not clickable

-#### AC3: Time Slot Selection
-- Given customer has selected a date
-- When available time slots are displayed
-- Then customer sees time slots in 30-minute intervals (e.g., 09:00, 09:30, 10:00)
-- And customer can select one time slot
-- And already booked slots are disabled

-#### AC4: Booking Form Completion
-- Given customer has selected date and time
-- When customer scrolls to booking form
-- Then customer fills in required fields:
-  - Full name
-  - Email address
-  - Phone number
-  - Car make and model
-  - Service type (dropdown)
-  - Additional description (optional)
-- And all fields have validation

-#### AC5: Form Validation
-- Given customer submits the booking form
-- When form is submitted
-- Then system validates all required fields are filled
-- And email format is correct
-- And phone number format is correct
+And when customer clicks on an available date, the date is selected and highlighted And available time slots for that date are displayed below in 30-minute intervals (e.g., 09:00, 09:30, 10:00) And fully booked dates and already booked time slots are not clickable/disabled And customer fills in required fields (full name, email, phone, car make and model, service type, additional description optional)
-- And error messages are displayed for invalid fields
+And all fields have validation with proper error messages for invalid fields And when customer submits valid booking form, customer sees success message And customer receives confirmation email

-#### AC6: Booking Confirmation
-- Given customer submits valid booking form
-- When booking is successfully created
-- Then customer sees success message
-- And customer receives confirmation email
-- And booking is saved with "pending" status
+And booking is saved with "pending" status
-- And admin receives notification
+And admin receives notification

 ---